wolkenheim/json-serializer/README.md

 I added an DateTime property to the Dummy User class in tests as well.
 This works.
 No annotation - global DateTime format is picked and formats the date property successfully without an attribute: `"createdAt":"2022-01-22T00:00:00+0000"` We can also remove the attribute for the Enum property in the User class.
 It is still getting formatted.

+Before all the checks for types where hard coded in the source code.
+Now there is an $defaultStrategyClassMappings array.
+This would be the first step in a refactoring towards a configuration object.
+At the end users of the library could inject their own class definitions for default formatting options in a map-styled array.